 St. Louis Anesthesia Malpractice Lawyer

-If someone you love has been killed because of anesthesia malpractice, you need an experienced Anesthesia Malpractice Lawyer by your side.
-Christopher R. Dixon and the Anesthesia Malpractice Lawyers at the Dixon Injury Firm have helped the surviving family members of countless victims file wrongful death claims against negligent medical personnel, and have recovered more than $35,000,000 in damages for clients.
+If someone you love has been killed because of anesthesia malpractice, you need an experienced attorney by your side.
+Our St. Louis anesthesia malpractice lawyers at the Dixon Injury Firm have helped the surviving family members of countless victims file wrongful death claims against negligent medical personnel, and have recovered more than $35,000,000 in damages for clients.
 Chris has been named a “Top 100 Trial Lawyer by the National Trial Lawyers Association and has repeatedly earned recognition as a “Rising Star” by Super Lawyers.

 Common Types of Anesthesia Malpractice